Average January Precipitation for Canadian Cities

-The tables below give monthly averages for rainfall plus snowfall during January at places in the Yukon.
-Each location has a total for how many days of wet weather it usually gets this month and for the normal amount of precipitation.
+The tables below list monthly averages for rainfall plus snowfall during January at major cities in Canada.
+Each place has a total for how many days of wet weather it usually gets this month and for the normal amount of precipitation.